eloisegtf/Scoring_-Default-Risk-Prediction/README.md

 <br/> Scoring: describe EDA, datamanagement and models

 <br/>4. **Report**
-<br/>  PDF file with the report of the project
+<br/>  Scoring: PDF file with the report of the project